Furqaaan/VsCodeExtensions/README.md

 # Plugins
-Vscode plugins that i use
+Vscode extensions that i use

 ```NestJS Files``` \
  To easily create nestjs files by right click<br/>